Advantages and Disadvantages of VLANs

 The main advantages of VLANs are the following.

-- Solve broadcast problem
+- Solve the broadcast problem

 - Reduce the size of broadcast domains

-- Allow us to add an additional layer of security
+- Add an additional layer of security

 - Make device management easier

-Solve broadcast problem
+Solve the broadcast problem

 A switch creates a separate collision domain for each port and a single broadcast domain for all ports.
-When it receives a broadcast frame, it forwards the broadcast frame from all other ports.
+When it receives a broadcast frame, it forwards the broadcast frame to all other ports.
 The broadcast frame reaches all devices connected to the switch.
 If the broadcast frame is intended only for some devices, the remaining devices receive and process it unnecessarily.
 This default behavior decreases the network performance.

+To solve this problem and improve network performance, you can use routers.
+A router creates a broadcast domain on each port.
+However, routers are costly and have limited ports.
+Because of this, administrators usually do not use routers to limit broadcast messages.
+Instead of routers, they use a switch feature known as VLAN.
 Each VLAN has a separate broadcast domain.
-Switches assign a unique ID to each VLAN, known as VLAN ID.
+Switches assign a unique ID to each VLAN, known as the VLAN ID.
 They use VLAN ID to make forwarding decisions for broadcast messages.
 They forward broadcast messages only from the ports that belong to the same VLAN ID.
+The following image shows how a switch forwards a broadcast message with the default configuration.

 The following image shows how a switch forwards broadcast messages when it has two VLANs.